felipesveiga/Airbnb/README.md

 # Airbnb1
-A Data Analysis project regarding Airbnb operations in Boston
+A Data Analysis project regarding Airbnb operations in Boston.

 This project aims to explore informations about a data set regarding Boston's Airbnb registered dwellings.